 Whaling is like spear phishing, except it’s aimed at high-profile targets like directors, executives or other high-ranking positions.
 The stakes for whaling attacks are much higher since people in senior positions tend to have access to more confidential information than their employees.

-However, the rules for catching a phish remain the same, no matter your job title: check the sender’s email address, watch for suspicious language and don’t click any unexpected links or attachments.
+However, the rules for detecting a phish remain the same, no matter your job title: check the sender’s email address, watch for suspicious language and don’t click any unexpected links or attachments.
 Before you respond, call the sender to confirm if they did send the email, especially if they’re asking for sensitive information.

-Smishing is a phishing attack sent through a text message.
+It’s a phishing attack sent through a text message.
 Since people are more likely to trust a text message than an email, these attacks can have a higher success rate.
 If you receive an unexpected text message from a number you don’t know, stay vigilant and follow the same steps you would if it were a phishing email, especially if the message asks you to click on a link or provide your personal information.

-Vishing is a type of scam that takes place over a phone call instead of an email.
+It’s a type of scam that takes place over a phone call instead of an email.
 In vishing, the scammer calls their target and tries to get them to divulge sensitive personal information, such as their SIN, credit card number or banking information.
 The caller typically claims to be from an official organization like your bank, the government or local law enforcement, and they tend to use urgent or threatening language to scare you into complying.
-The infamous CRA phone scam is a type of vishing attack, and it’s cost Canadians millions of dollars.
+The infamous CRA phone scam during tax season is a type of vishing attack, and it’s cost Canadians millions of dollars.

 While there are no links to click in a vishing attack, the scammer can still convince you to divulge sensitive information, or even unknowingly download malware.
 If you receive a suspicious call from someone claiming to be from an official organization, hang up and call the organization directly to verify.

-Staying cyber safe
+How to stay cyber safe

 Scammers and cyber criminals have many tricks up their sleeves, but regardless of which one they try, it’s down to you to safeguard your personal information.
 When in doubt, always contact the alleged sender or caller yourself to verify if they’re actually trying to contact you.